 - Pickups that received poor performance ratings included the new 2016-2017 Ford F150, the 2016-2017 Chevy Silverado, and the 2016 Chevrolet Colorado.
 The Chevrolet Colorado's base trim model has a low beam illumination of only 123 feet.

 Was your auto accident caused by a negligent driver of a pickup truck?
 Problems with his headlights and visibility could have been a contributing factor.
 If so, you may have claim against the negligent driver and vehicle manufacturer.
-You need an experienced car accident attorney to help you identify all liable parties so you receive the compensation you deserve.
+An experienced car accident attorney can help you identify all liable parties so you receive the compensation you deserve.
 Fill out our online form to schedule a free consultation to learn about your legal options.

 Post a comment